 Salesforce has grown massively as a cloud-based CRM solution over the years.
-Its expansion has been helped by a huge partner network that has extended the platform with addons and utilities and by extensions for customers that aid their own customisation.
-No wonder then that Salesforce should make the move into low-code platforms to help customers build their own applications more quickly on the Salesforce platform.
-Salesforce has developed a broad set of capabilities for enterprise customers to build apps on their cloud platform.
+Its expansion has been helped by a huge partner network that has extended the platform with add-ons and utilities and by extensions for customers that aid their own customisation.
+It’s no wonder then that Salesforce should make the move into low-code platforms to help customers build their own applications quickly on the Salesforce platform.
+Salesforce developed a broad set of capabilities for enterprise customers to build apps on their cloud platform.
 It’s slightly ironic that for many years their marketing push for cloud was centred on “no software” – now I guess that means ‘nothing but cloud software’.

 The Salesforce approach uses two distinct platforms for building different types of apps.
 The Lightning Platform lets you build internal employee productivity apps only.
 Salesforce also own Heroku (under the App Cloud label) a high-control Cloud Application platform that can be used for B2B/B2C apps using traditional coding techniques.
 It requires you to code – Salesforce’s marketing often obscures this distinction but it is important to understand.